-On top of the above graph representation, we need to impose constraints to guarantee that a graph is well-formed in the sense that it corresponds to a syntactically correct program.
-These so-called well-formedness constraints are essential to fine-tune our graph notation to a particular programming language (in this case Java).
-In this paper we use two mechanisms to express these constraints: a type graph and forbidden subgraphs.
+On top of the graph representation, we need to impose constraints to guarantee that a graph is well-formed in the sense that it corresponds to a syntactically correct program.
+These well-formedness constraints are essential to fine-tune our graph notation to a particular programming language (in this case Java).
+We use two mechanisms to express these constraints: a type graph and forbidden subgraphs.